tdviet/fedcloudclient/_sources/FAQ.rst.txt

 FAQ and Troubleshooting
 =======================

-1. *fedcloudclient* gives error message *"SSL exception connecting to https:// ..."* when connecting to some sites
+1. *FedCloud client* gives error message *"SSL exception connecting to https:// ..."* when connecting to some sites

 Some sites use certificates issued by national certificate authorities that are not included in the default OS distribution.
 If you receive error message *"SSL exception connecting to https:// ..."*,